halt-dos/hd-wiki-public/versioned_docs/version-8.0/enterprise/platform/system/integrations/threat_intel.md

 ### How to Use:

-1. Go to **Threat Intel**
+1. Go to **System > Integration > Threat Intel**
 2. Configure your settings
 3. Click Save.

 ### Description:

 **Enable**

  Select whether to Enable it or Disable it.

     Accepted values: Enable / Disable

-    Default: Enable
+    Default: Disable

 **Intel Source Name**

  Enter the intel source name

     Accepted values: String